How the AML/CFT Act affects your firm

 - Lack of legal documentation around a transaction

 - Lack of information about clients and/or their business

 If this suspicious activity is noted, your firm may need to report details to the Financial Intelligence Unit.

 Managing your KYC obligations may seem relatively straightforward – but it can also add to your already heavy workload.
 Outsourcing at least some aspects of your compliance programme to an expert agency like First AML can be a lifesaver.
-It can also save you money – calculate your savings with our ROI calculator here.
+It can also save you money.

 First AML can take over the KYC elements of your compliance, automating ID verification and ensuring secure storage of customer data.
 We understand the importance of balancing compliance with customer service, so we focus on meeting your obligations and making the process simple for everyone involved.